Get Video Assessment

 4. References: Show What You Have Done

 Anyone can talk.
 In Switzerland, what you can prove counts.
-Reference projects, testimonials, and case studies are not marketing gimmicks — they are trust evidence.
+Reference projects, testimonials, and case studies are not marketing gimmicks.
+They are trust evidence.

-Quality matters more than quantity.
+Choose quality over quantity.
 Three relevant references from the right industry are more valuable than twenty generic logos on a “clients” page.
 Do not show who you know.
 Show what you have achieved.

 5. Time: Trust Requires Patience